tferrari92/automate-all-the-things/README.md

 ## Tools we'll be using

-For each step of the process, I’ve chosen to use the best tool in its field.
-And yeah... you might be thinking, "best" is a subjective term, right?
-Well... not here.
-This is MY repo!
-My opinions here are TRUTHS!!

-Ok, now that that's out of the way...

 - Code Versioning -> Git
 - Source Code Managment -> GitHub
 - Cloud Infrastructure -> Amazon Web Services